SteveJonNunez/PortSwigger-Academy-Scripts/README.md

 # PortSwigger Academy Scripts
-These are scripts that I created to complete the PortSwigger Academy Labs.
+These are scripts that I have created to complete the PortSwigger Academy Labs.